grouprise/grouprise/docs/administration/configuration/assets.md

 # Asset Management

-grouprise assets are compiled during build time.
+The frontend assets for *grouprise* are compiled during build time.
 If you want to use additional assets you can add them via the theming mechanism (overriding templates).
-You should as well adjust the CSP directives.

 ## Adjusting CSP directives